brishi19791/HealthCare-WebApplication/README.md

 # HealthCare-WebApplication
 Health care web application using Spring MVC, Hibernate, MySQL

-In order to run the project, we have create few useraccounts to login.
+In order to run the project, we have to create few useraccounts for logging.

 Should run java file present in below path which will create admin,doctor,nurse,lab assistant and pharmacist: src\test\java\com\neu\project\Mapping.java